9oelM/9oelM.github.io/_posts/2018-04-20-My-story-(1):-I-am-learning-and-developing.md

 Oh, and plus, I liked reading books.
 But they were largely two types of books that I liked.
 Christian and programming.
 Other books like, like.. anything else, I did not read at all.

 ### 3. At the Navy: most unexpected and drastic change in my life.
+So this is a long story.

+Ok.
+First of all, as a Korean national, I had to enlist to serve for about two years.
+But I did not want to just waste that time in the army.
+I wanted to do something meaningful for my future career and my life.

+So I thought I could do something about computer science that is my major.
+And I found some positions related to it were available in the air force and the navy as well.
+So I made an application for both of them (actually I did for the army as well but that was not my real interest, as no 'professional' position that allow me to dive deep into computers was not really available).

+And in the process of searching more information on the internet, I got to know that the navy would allow me to do something more professional than the air force.
+The navy allowed some of applicants like myself to enlist as a special position -- information systems technician.
+And I even had an interview for that at the ROKN HQ.
+In contrast, if I were to go for the air force, nothing really professional was fully guaranteed.
+I liked that offer from the navy very much.
+The interviewers said I would either go for a position on information security or program development.
+Both were fine for me.
+So after a long time of discussion with my family members and thinking about it on my own, I decided to enlist in the navy.
+And I did not know I was perhaps not going really the right way.

+Everything seemed to be going well until I was in the bootcamp.
+I hoped to go to the Navy HQ, but it was arranged randomly that I would go to the 1st Fleet Command.
+Well, that was fully understandable.
+I thought chances for program developments and cybersecurity would also be there.

+And before the deployment to the 1st Fleet, I was handed over the list of vacancies in the 1st Fleet Command.
+And there were no positions about program developments and cybersecurity AT ALL.

 ## Acquirements